Tawang: History

 After the outbreak of the war between China and Japan in 1941, the government of Assam undertook a number of 'forward policy' measures to tighten their hold on the North East Frontier Agency (NEFA) area, which later became Arunachal Pradesh.
 In 1944 administrative control was extended over the area of the Tawang tract lying south of the Sela Pass when J.P.
 Mills set up an Assam Rifles post at Dirang Dzong and sent the Tibetan tax-collectors packing.
 Tibetan protests were brushed aside.
 However, no steps were taken to evict Tibet from the area north of the pass which contained Tawang town.

 The situation continued after India's independence from Britain but underwent a decisive change in 1950 when Tibet lost its autonomy and was annexed into the newly established People's Republic of China.

 In February 1951, India sent an official with a small escort and several hundred porters to Tawang and took control of the remainder of the Tawang tract from the Tibetans, removing the Tibetan administration.
 (Note: The official was Ralengnao Khathing of Manipur, the Assistant Political Officer of the Sela subagency (now West Kameng district).
 He was accompanied by two platoons of Assam Rifles.)
-The Indian efforts were warmly welcomed by the native population as a respite from an oppressive feudal regime.
+The lamas in Tawang Monastery initially complained to the central Tibetan administration in Lhasa, who in turn complained to the Indian External Affairs Ministry.
+The ministry replied that Tawang has been part of India since the Simla Convention of 1914.

 Tawang was the first city in India the 14th Dalai Lama reached in his escape from China on 31 March 1959.

 During the Sino-Indian war of 1962, Tawang was briefly under Chinese control, but China voluntarily withdrew its troops at the end of the war, and Tawang returned to Indian administration.
 But China has not relinquished its claims on most of Arunachal Pradesh including Tawang.

 In 2007, the Dalai Lama acknowledged that both the Tibetan government and Britain recognized the McMahon Line in 1914.
 He visited Tawang on 8 November 2009.
 About 30,000 people, including those from neighbouring Nepal and Bhutan, attended his religious discourse.